 It operates by first defining a target set of resources using tags, then configuring an assessment template that defines what we’re looking for (common vulnerabilities and exploits (CVEs), PCI requirements, and so on) and running an assessment against our target resources, examining the research results and reducing the issues discovered.

-Enroll in our AWS Certification Course today and become an AWS expert!
+Enroll in our AWS Online Training today and become an AWS expert!

 How does Amazon Inspector work?

 Amazon Inspector conducts an automated examination and delivers results reports with recommendations for environmental protection.
 To utilize this service, you must establish an AWS collection containing all the resources required for the application to progress and be tested.

 It is then followed by the addition and execution of cloud security practices.
 You may also specify the length of the exam, which can range from 15 minutes to 12 hours or last for one day.